Bride kidnapping: Documentaries

 In 2005, a documentary film entitled Bride Kidnapping in Kyrgyzstan made by Petr Lom was presented at the United Nations Association Film Festival, and subsequently on PBS and Investigation Discovery (ID) in the United States.
 The film met controversy in Kyrgyzstan because of ethical concerns about the filming of real kidnappings.

-In 2012, the website Vice.com did a full documentary film about bride kidnapping in Kyrgyzstan.
+In December 2011 the Vice released a documentary film about bride kidnapping in Kyrgyzstan.

+In 2021, a documentary titled Children of the Mist directed by Hà Lệ Diễm premiered at the International Documentary Film Festival Amsterdam (IDFA) and won the Best Directing Award.
+The documentary follows Di, a 12-year-old Hmong girl in northern Vietnam, over the course of three years as she approaches adolescence in a community where bride kidnapping is practiced as a traditional custom.